A Beginner's Guide to Usability Testing

-Additionally, if you’re designing a new product from scratch, you can do usability testing with competitor products to observe how people use similar tools and services in real life and understand their mental models when using products like yours.
+Additionally, one of the best times to start testing a product is in the product-discovery phase.
+If you’re designing a new product from scratch, you can do usability testing with competitor products to observe how people use similar tools and services in real life and understand their mental models when using products like yours.
 The test results can be a benchmark for your UX design when the time comes to test it.

 Once you have a wireframe or prototype

 With the initial research phase completed, you can start in on your new design.
 It’s important to test your designs as you go through the iterative design process.
 You can start testing as soon as you have your initial ideas sketched in a low-fidelity prototype or even a paper mock-up.